Chest drain management

 • The incident must be documented in the VHIMS by the nurse delegated to remove the drain.

-• Please refer to Surgical Drains (Non Cardiac) guideline & RCH policy for Missing or Non-Intact Drains
+• Please refer to Surgical Drains (Non Cardiac) guideline & RCH procedure for Missing or Non-Intact Drains

 Family Centred Care